eclipse-velocitas/cli/docs/PROJECT-CONFIG.md

 }
 ```

-The project above will only used the components `component-exposed-by-pkg-a` and `component-exposed-by-pkg-b`, ignoring any other components exposed by the packages.
+The project above will only use the components `component-exposed-by-pkg-a` and `component-exposed-by-pkg-b`, ignoring any other components exposed by the packages.

 ## File Structure